501 - Live at Bass Concert Hall (Austin Night 1)

 I'm doing what?

-You're just gonna like, because also you're gonna wipe all your makeup off the end of your nose only.
+Hey.
+You're just going to like, because also you're going to wipe all your makeup off the end of your nose only.

 Like, that's really what I wanted to warn you about.